panchaniakash/dashobard-hook/replit.md

 # Overview

-This is a full-stack analytics dashboard application built with React/TypeScript on the frontend and Express/Node.js on the backend.
+This is a high-performance analytics dashboard application built with React/JavaScript on the frontend and Express/Node.js on the backend.
 The application displays business analytics data with interactive filtering capabilities and real-time data visualization.
-It features a modern UI built with shadcn/ui components and Tailwind CSS, with performance optimizations including caching, lazy loading, and debounced interactions.
+It features comprehensive performance optimizations including multi-layer caching, connection pooling, debounced operations, and lazy loading for maximum responsiveness.

 # User Preferences